Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/list/README.md

 ## Custom Content Description
 This component now supports configuring a **custom `contentDescription`**, which will override the internally managed default value.
 By default, the component automatically assigns and manages an accessible `contentDescription`.

-If you need to set a custom `contentDescription`, you can do so using the corresponding method.
+If you need to set a custom `contentDescription`, you can do so by simply setting the view's standard `contentDescription` property, either in code or via XML.

-To revert to the default behavior, you can use the new public method `resetContentDescription()`, which will remove the custom value and restore the component-managed `contentDescription`.
+To revert to the default behavior, you can use the new method `resetContentDescription()`, which will remove the custom value and restore the component-managed `contentDescription`.

-> [!WARNING]
+> [!CAUTION]
 > If the component uses a badge and you need to provide accessibility support for it, you must use a custom contentDescription as the component's default
 > behavior will ignore the badge.